Baal: Hadad

-Baʿal was also used as a proper name by the third millennium BCE, when he appears in a list of deities at Abu Salabikh.
-Most modern scholarship asserts that this Baʿal—usually distinguished as "The Lord" (הבעל, Ha Baʿal)—was identical with the storm and fertility god Hadad; it also appears in the form Baʿal Haddu.
+Baʿal was also used as a proper name by the third millennium BC, when he appears in a list of deities at Abu Salabikh.
+Most modern scholarship asserts that this Baʿal—usually distinguished as "The Lord" (הבעל, Ha-Baʿal)—was identical with the storm and fertility god Hadad; it also appears in the form Baʿal Haddu.
 Scholars propose that, as the cult of Hadad increased in importance, his true name came to be seen as too holy for any but the high priest to speak aloud and the alias "Lord" ("Baʿal") was used instead, as "Bel" was used for Marduk among the Babylonians and "Adonai" for Yahweh among the Israelites.
 A minority propose that Baʿal was a native Canaanite deity whose cult was identified with or absorbed aspects of Adad's.
-Regardless of their original relationship, by the 1st millennium BCE, the two were distinct: Hadad was worshipped by the Aramaeans and Baʿal by the Phoenicians and other Canaanites.
+Regardless of their original relationship, by the 1st millennium BCE, the two were distinct: Hadad was worshiped by the Aramaeans and Baʿal by the Phoenicians and other Canaanites.

-El

-The Phoenician Baʿal is generally identified with El.

 Baʿal

 Baʿal is well-attested in surviving inscriptions and was popular in theophoric names throughout the Levant but he is usually mentioned along with other gods, "his own field of action being seldom defined".
 Nonetheless, Ugaritic records show him as a weather god, with particular power over lightning, wind, rain, and fertility.
-The dry summers of the area were explained as Baʿal's time in the underworld and his return in autumn was said to cause the storms which revived the land.
-Thus, the worship of Baʿal in Canaan—where he eventually supplanted El as the leader of the gods and patron of kingship—was connected to the regions' dependence on rainfall for its agriculture, unlike Egypt and Mesopotamia, which focused on irrigation from their major rivers.
-Anxiety about the availability of water for crops and trees increased the importance of his cult, which focused attention on his role as a rain god.
+The dry summers of the area were explained as Baʿal's time in the underworld, and his return in autumn was said to have caused the storms that revived the land.
+Thus, the worship of Baʿal in Canaan—where he eventually supplanted El as the leader of the gods and patron of kingship—was connected to the region's dependence on rainfall for its agriculture, unlike Egypt and Mesopotamia, which focused on irrigation from their major rivers.
+Anxiety about water availability for crops and trees increased the importance of his cult, which focused attention on his role as a rain god.
 He was also called upon during battle, showing that he was thought to intervene actively in the world of man, unlike the more aloof El.
 The Lebanese city of Baalbeck was named after Baal.
+Alternatively, Ba' al is a divine co-regent with El, where El was the executive while Ba' al was the sustainer of the cosmos.